canonical/maas-ui/docs/HACKING.md

 ### Edit local config

-By default maas-ui will connect to `bolla.internal` which requires Canonical VPN access.
-Bolla runs on MAAS edge, which is the latest development version available.
+By default maas-ui will connect to `maas-ui-demo.internal` which requires Canonical VPN access. `maas-ui-demo.internal` runs on MAAS latest/edge, which is the latest development version available.

 If you wish to develop against a different MAAS then you can create a local env: